Editorial guide

 These picks are selected from reviewed cafes where pour-over, hand brew, or serious filter coffee shows up as a visible reason to visit.
 The room, food, and retail shelf still matter, but the slower cup has to carry its weight.

 Kiosk! is the best first stop: Tiny Galgeberg coffee kiosk in a converted 1935 petrol station, best for espresso, filter, pastries, and a short outdoor stop with real neighbourhood pull.
-Tim Wendelboe is the best roaster shelf: Oslo benchmark for light-roast coffee, a real filter program, and a compact roastery bar that keeps the focus on the cup.
-Supreme Roastworks is the best slower detour: Grünerløkka roastery stop for espresso, slower brews, and a retail shelf that still feels central to the visit.
+Solberg & Hansen is the best roaster shelf: Mathallen concept-store counter for house-roasted coffee, hand brew, tea, beans, brew gear, and a public doorway into one of Norway's defining specialty roasters.
+Tim Wendelboe is the best slower detour: Oslo benchmark for light-roast coffee, a real filter program, and a compact roastery bar that keeps the focus on the cup.

-Kiosk!, Tim Wendelboe, and Supreme Roastworks are the clearest starting points from the current Oslo shortlist.
+Kiosk!, Solberg & Hansen, and Tim Wendelboe are the clearest starting points from the current Oslo shortlist.
 Use this as a choice list rather than a rigid crawl; the best stop depends on where the rest of your day is already moving.

 Look elsewhere for the nearest latte, a pastry-only stop, or a room chosen only for seating.
 These picks make most sense when filter coffee is part of the brief.